GuillermoVR92/Deep-RL-DDPG_Reacher/README.md

 ### Solving the environment

-Depending on the chosen environment, there are 2 options to solve the environment:

-**Solve the single agent version**

 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
-In my implementation I chose to use a DDPG actor-critic agent to solve the problem.
+In my implementation I chose to use a DDPG actor-critic agent to solve it.

 ## Getting started